jbok4/jbok4.github.io/_posts/2016-09-15-form_for_and_form_tag_for_dummies.markdown

 *info taken from ruby on rails guide [form helpers](http://guides.rubyonrails.org/formhelpers.html) and learn.co's form_tag form_for lessons*

-I don't know about you, but form_tag and form_for gave me a lot of trouble, and so the best way to learn something?
+I don't know about you, but **form_tag** and **form_for** gave me a lot of trouble, and so the best way to learn something?
 Explain it!
 So here goes:

-ActionView, a sub-gem of Rails, provides a number of helper methods to assist with streamlining view template code.
+*ActionView*, a sub-gem of Rails, provides a number of helper methods to assist with streamlining view template code.
 These ActionView methods come pre-loaded with Rails so you don't have to build any separate functionality for them to work.
 Specifically, we can use ActionView methods to improve our forms.
-Even though they seem like it, form helpers aren't magic; they're Ruby methods that accept arguments, such as the :title attribute and any additional parameters related to the form's elements.
-In this post we will discuss specifically form_tag and form_for.
+Even though they seem like it, form helpers aren't magic; they're Ruby methods that accept arguments, such as the :title attribute and any additional parameters related to the form's elements.  **In this post we will discuss specifically form_tag and form_for. **

-When creating a form, the first question you should ask yourself is "Should I be using form_tag or form_for here?"
-If you are not editing a models' attributes, then you want to use the generic form_tag because form_fors  are linked to one of your model objects (they correspond to a class in your models folder and are creating or editing an instance of a specific model.)
+When creating a form, the first question you should ask yourself is *"Should I be using formtag or formfor here?"* If you are not editing a models' attributes, then you want to use the generic form_tag because form_fors  are linked to one of your model objects (they correspond to a class in your models folder and are creating or editing an instance of a specific model.)

 As an example of a circumstance when form_tag is used, if you were making a search form you would use the basic form_tag because there is no model object to reference/alter/create–you are just searching for something in the database.